 “Warm exchanges and mutual information converted ecologists into economists and economists into ecologists, and has led to a rich panoply of collective efforts that contributes to applications in the disciplines and their theoretical functions.”
 Ecologist Simon Levin.

-The Askö meetings have so far generated 19 publisghed articles, many of them in high ranking journals, of which five in Science.
-This is only counting the articles directly generating from the yearly meetings, many more have been published as aresult of collaborations formed through the Askö meetings.
+The Askö meetings have generated 26 published articles so far, many of them in high ranking journals, among them Science and PNAS.
+This is only counting the articles directly generating from the yearly meetings, many more have been published as a result of collaborations formed through the Askö meetings.